W 735 (Metoprolol succinate extended-release 50 mg)

 Pill imprint W 735 has been identified as Metoprolol succinate extended-release 50 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; left ventricular dysfunction; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; mitral valve prolapse; angina; heart failure (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol Succinate ER 50 mg is not subject to the Controlled Substances Act.
+Metoprolol Succinate ER 50 mg is not a controlled substance under the Controlled Substance Act (CSA).